Double-striped thick-knee

-The double-striped thick-knee (Burhinus bistriatus) is a stone-curlew, a group of waders in the family Burhinidae.
+The double-striped thick-knee (Hesperoburhinus bistriatus) is a stone-curlew, a group of waders in the family Burhinidae.
 The vernacular name refers to the prominent joints in the long greenish-grey legs, and bistriatus to the two stripes of the head pattern.

 Taxonomy

 The double-striped thick-knee was formally described in 1829 by the German naturalist Johann Georg Wagler from a specimen collected in Mexico.
 He coined the binomial name Charadrius bistriatus.
-The specific epithet biscutatus combines the Latin bi- meaning "two-" or "double-" with scutatus meaning "armed with a shield" (scutum was an oblong shield).
+The specific epithet bistriatus combines the Latin bi- meaning "two-" or "double-" with striatus meaning "stripe".
 The double-striped thick-knee is now placed in the genus Burhinus that was erected by the German zoologist Johann Karl Wilhelm Illiger in 1811.
+In IOC 14.1, the double-striped thick-knee was transferred to the newly described genus Hesperoburhinus.